10% cashback on every order in November! - New store open event 23rd November!

 Spearguns

-We genuinely do have the largest speargun range in the UK – see for yourself!
-You’ll find over 100 models of spearguns from the world’s leading brands (we have a fantastic relationship with 44 brands including the gods of spearfishing Rob Allen, Salvimar, Pathos, Riffe and many more), each available in many lengths/configurations.
+We genuinely do have the largest speargun range for sale in the UK – see for yourself!
+You’ll find over 85 models of spearguns from the world’s leading brands (we have a fantastic relationship with 44 brands including the gods of spearfishing Rob Allen, Salvimar, Pathos, Riffe and many more), each available in many lengths/configurations.
 You’ll notice that we don’t list each length individually to try and inflate the size of our range.

 With so many spearguns on the market surrounded by so much hype, where do you start looking and how do you choose whatโ€™s right for you?
 Which brands are robust, how many bands should you use, what if you want to use it abroad?